Ezra 3 – A Foundation for the New Temple

 ii.
 “There is something very pathetic in the picture of the assembled people groping amid the ruins on the Temple hill, to find ‘the bases,’ the half-obliterated outlines, of the foundations of the old altar of burnt offerings.”
 (Maclaren)

 iii.
 The centrality of the altar, set upon its ancient foundations, was essential for them – as it is for us.
 We have an altar (Hebrews 13:10, the cross of Jesus Christ, set upon its ancient foundations.
-The altar was to them what the cross is to us.
+The altar was to them what the cross is to Christians under the new covenant.

 a.
-They also kept the Feast of Tabernacles: This great feast (one of the three major feasts of Israel) celebrated God’s faithfulness to Israel during the wilderness journey from Egypt to the Promised Land.
+They also kept the Feast of Tabernacles: This great, joyful feast (one of the three major feasts of Israel) celebrated God’s faithfulness to Israel during the wilderness journey from Egypt to the Promised Land.

 i.
 “During their long stay in Babylon, the Jews were not able to offer any sacrifices, as this could only be done in Jerusalem.
 Instead they were surrounded by a myriad of pagan temples.
 About fifty temples are mentioned in Babylonian texts together with 180 open-air shrines for Ishtar, three hundred daises for the Igigi gods, and twelve hundred daises for the Anunnaki gods.”
 (Yamauchi)

 ii.
 “The new moon marked the first day of the month and was a holy day (Numbers 28:11-15).”
 (Yamauchi)

 They also gave money to the masons and the carpenters, and food, drink, and oil to the people of Sidon and Tyre to bring cedar logs from Lebanon to the sea, to Joppa, according to the permission which they had from Cyrus king of Persia.

 a.
 They also gave money to the masons and the carpenters: Once the work of restoration began at the altar of sacrifice, they followed through by assembling and hiring the workers they needed to build the temple.